kikwit/kikwit/README.md

 #### Route names

-Action routes can specify a route name that can be used to generate URLs targeting the the route.
+Action routes can specify a route name which helps generate URLs targeting the route.

 Example:
 ```